opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

 57     The Appellant argues that the focus of a consumer when viewing the Application Mark will be placed on the dominant element “MONSTER”, given that an average consumer is unlikely to attach

-any significance to the descriptive element of the mark _ie_ , the word “SWEET”. [note: 30] It relies on _Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another and another appeal_ [2013] 2 SLR 941 in which the Court of Appeal stated that at [62]:
+any significance to the descriptive element of the mark _ie_ , the word “SWEET”. [note: 30] It relies on _Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another and another appeal_ <span class="citation">[2013] 2 SLR 941</span> in which the Court of Appeal stated that at [62]:

  (b) The visual similarity of two contesting marks or signs must normally be assessed by reference to the overall impressions created by the marks or signs, bearing in mind their distinctive and dominant components.
 When the other components of a complex mark or sign are of negligible significance, it is permissible to make the comparison solely on the basis of any dominant element(s). [emphasis added]